 The other information comprises all of the information in the Annual Report other than the financial statements and our auditors' report thereon.
-The Directors are responsible for the other information.
+The Directors are responsible for the other information, which includes reporting based on the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except to the extent otherwise explicitly stated in this report, any form of assurance thereon.